ziyunli/ziyun.rocks/content/blog/notes-from-teaching-leadership-to-being-a-Leader.md

 ---
-title: "Notes: From Teaching Leadership to Being a Leader"
+title: "From Teaching Leadership to Being a Leader"
 tags: ["notes", "podcast", "leadership"]
 date: 2018-04-08
 draft: false